M I C H A E L S I M O N

 is a german designer and director for ballet, drama and opera.
 His designs have been seen all over the world from Australia to Canada and the US, from Japan to China and throughout Europe.
 He has worked for many years with the choreographers Jiri Kylian and William Forsythe.
 The titles of some of the works are Isabel's Dance, Impressing the Czar, Limb's Theorem , Kaguyahime, Stepping Stones, Whereabouts Unknown, Wings of Wax, Arcimboldo, One of a kind, Doux Messonges and Zugvögel.

 His working relationship as stage designer with Pierre Audi, director of the Amsterdam Opera started in 1990 with Monteverdi's Il Ritorno d'Ulisse in Patria and continued until 2011 with the production of the two Iphigenie operas by Gluck.
-Amongst other designs important were Writing to Vermeer, directed by Peter Greenaway and Saskia Boddecke in Amsterdam, Wozzeck at the Brussels opera, directed by David Freemann, Claudel's drama Tête d'or directed by Anne Delbee at Comédie Française, Paris, The Peony Pavilion, a ballett by Fei Bo for the National Ballet of China, Beijing.
+Amongst other designs the most important were Writing to Vermeer, directed by Peter Greenaway and Saskia Boddecke in the Amsterdam opera, Wozzeck at the Brussels opera, directed by David Freemann, Claudel's drama Tête d'or directed by Anne Delbee at Comédie Française, Paris, The Peony Pavilion, a ballet with choreography by Fei Bo directed by Li Liuyi for the National Ballet of China, Beijing.